woocommerce/woocommerce/plugins/woocommerce-admin/bin/starter-pack/README.md

 npm run create-wc-extension
 ```

-The script will create a sibling directory with the a name of your choosing.
+The script will create a sibling directory by a name of your choosing.
 Once you change directories into the new folder, install dependencies and start a development build.

 ```
 npm install